 In recent years, mental health has been a little more openly spoken about, perhaps thanks to people like Stephen Fry (President of Mind), royal support and so many people on the front line, but it has forever been an under-invested area.
 Covid-19 has brought about further huge suffering of course and so I felt mental health, Mind in particular, was my clear cause to try to raise funds and help during lockdown and beyond.

 The photobook, called Window on the World, is full of images I have taken over my digital camera years (2005-2020 plus one image from 1982) that I hoped would be both enjoyable and interesting.
 I was also fortunate to have the support of a number of well-known people including Stephen Fry and Dame Emma Thompson from the art and acting world, Sir Richard Branson from business, and from the sporting arena Sir Alastair Cook, Dame Kelly Holmes, Courtney Lawes, Maro Itoje, Dan Biggar and Marcus Trescothick.
 They were all kind enough to sign limited editions of the book to help boost sales.
 The net result is that just over £12,500 was raised and sent over to Mind (my contribution being book production time and the print/postage costs).
 The project is closed now though do email me if you would like to buy a copy and contribute to Mind.

 If you'd like to learn more about the work of Mind, please click on the logo link above.

 World Mental Health Day

 As part of the promotion of the Mind charity Photobook, I created a video to help highlight the difficult realities of the Covid pandemic, but also finding optimism about how we can help.
-The video was released on World Mental Health Day, during which Mind’s theme was “Do One Thing for Better Mental Health”.
+The video was released in 2020 on World Mental Health Day, during which Mind’s theme was “Do One Thing for Better Mental Health”.
 A pretty good message for us all at any time.